Weak error rates of numerical schemes for rough volatility: Abstract

 \section{Abstract}

 Simulation of rough volatility models involves discretization of stochastic integrals where the integrand is a function of a (correlated) fractional Brownian motion of Hurst index $H \in (0,1/2)$.
 We obtain results on the rate of convergence in the number of time-steps for the weak error of such approximations, in the special cases when either the integrand is the fBm itself, or the test function is cubic.
-Our result states that the convergence is of order $(3H+ \frac{1}{2}) \wedge 1$ for the Cholesky scheme, and of order $H+\frac{1}{2}$ for the hybrid scheme with well-chosen weights.
+Our result states that the convergence is of order $(3H+ \frac{1}{2}) \wedge 1$ for exact left-point discretization, and of order $H+\frac{1}{2}$ for the hybrid scheme with well-chosen weights.